Carbohydride: Reactions

 Metal carbide hydrides give off hydrogen when heated, and are in equilibrium with a partial pressure of hydrogen that depends on the temperature.

 When Ca2LiC3H is heated with ammonium chloride, the gas C3H4 (methylacetylene-propadiene) is produced.

 Comparisons

 There are also metal cluster molecules and ions that contain both carbon and hydrogen.
-Methylidyne complexes contain the CH group with three bonds to a metal eg NiCH+ or PtCH+.
+Methylidyne complexes contain the CH group with three bonds to a metal e.g. NiCH+ or PtCH+.

 Natural occurrence

 Iron carbide hydrides do not appear to be stable at the conditions present in the Earth's inner core, even though carbon or hydrogen have been proposed as alloying light elements in the core.

 Applications

 Carbohydrides are studied for their ability in hydrogen storage.
 Carbohydrides may be made when carbides are manufactured by milling, using hydrocarbons as a carbon source.
 Since the carbohydride is not the desired outcome, other material like graphite is added to try to maximise carbide production.